coala/documentation/Developers/External_Bears.rst

         return 0;
     }

-13. After building the executable it has to be added it to the ``PATH`` env variable.
+13. After building the executable it has to be added to the ``PATH`` env variable.
 It is possible to modify the wrapper and give there the full path.
 Add the current directory to the ``PATH`` like so: